4 Steps to Take When a Pipe Bursts

 First thing, turn off the water flow when you suspect a pipe has broken, even if you don’t know exactly where the water is exactly coming from.
 You’ll find the stop tap on the water main.
 It is typically located under the kitchen sink or where the main service pipe connects to your house.

-Every family member should know the location of the water shut-off stopcock for emergencies.
+Every family member should know the location of the main water shut-off valve in case of emergencies.

 Once the main water switch is off, you’ll need to drain the pipes.
 To do this, run the cold water on all the faucets.
 Be sure to flush each toilet at least once.
 Shut off the hot water heater.
 Once the hot water system is off, go back to each faucet and run the hot water to drain that supply.